Future Horizons – Careers programme Year 7 – Year 13

-We are committed to providing our pupils in Years 7 to 11 and the Sixth Form a comprehensive programme of careers education, information, advice and guidance and work-related learning.
-This is called the Future Horizons Programme.
+We are committed to providing all of our pupils a comprehensive programme of careers education, information, advice and guidance and work-related learning.
+This is called the Future Horizons programme.

-Mrs Pascoe, Head of Careers is Level 6 qualified in Career Guidance and Development and a Careers Development Institute (CDI) Registered Career Development Professional.
+Mrs Pascoe, Head of Futures is Level 6 qualified in Career Guidance and Development professional and a Careers Development Institute (CDI) registered member.
 She has 20 years of experience in private sector recruitment and working in further education before moving to Writhlington School in 2014.
-She has worked at Beechen Cliff School for three years on a part time basis and is in school on Mondays, Tuesdays and Wednesdays.
+She has worked at Beechen Cliff School for four years and is in school three days a week.

 All pupils take part in a careers programme that: